Mission Foods

 How does the selling price of the route get determined?

 All route sales are determined by a ratio based on a weekly sales average.
-The selling price of this route is $90,000 based on a weekly sales average of $10,975; you come up with a selling ratio of 8.2:1.
+The selling price of this route is $182,000 based on a weekly sales average of $12,054; the sales ratio is 15:1.

 Do I have to pay for inventory or purchase product up front?